buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The procedures defined in RFC6724 do not give optimal results for all scenarios.
 As stated in the introduction, the aim of this update is to improve the behavior for the most common scenarios.

-It is widely recognized in the IETF 6man WG that the whole 3484/6724/getaddrinfo() model is fundamentally inadequate for optimal address selection.
+Operational experienced has demonstrated that 3484/6724/getaddrinfo() model is fundamentally limited with regard to optimal address selection.
 A model that considers address pairs directly, rather than sorting on destination addresses with the best source for that address, would be preferable, but beyond the scope of this document.

 To simplify address selection, operators may instead look to deploy IPv6-only and/or may choose to only use GUA addresses and no ULA addresses.
-Other approaches to reduce the use of IPv4, e.g., through use of DHCPv4 Option 108 as defined in {{RFC8925}} as part of an "IPv6 Mostly" deployment model, also helps simplify address selection for nodes.
+Other approaches to reduce the use of IPv4, e.g., through use of DHCPv4 Option 108 as defined in {{RFC8925}} as part of an "IPv6 Mostly" deployment model, also help simplify address selection for nodes.

 # Acknowledgements